V1kingStudios/Levnia/README.md

 - **Leveling Up:**
   - Upon reaching the XP threshold, players level up.
   - Each level-up presents three random upgrades; players select one.

+- **Prestige Mechanic:**
+  - After reaching a certain level, players can choose to prestige.
+  - Grants unique upgrades and cosmetic rewards.
+  - Resets the player to level 1 with their new bonuses.

 - **Upgrades:**
   - Enhance abilities such as strength, speed, defense, or grant special skills.